open-voice-interoperability/docs-archived/Voice Security Capabilities Report.md

 3. **Verification of the process for the end service or device:** The user, the content & channel, and the VAS are verified and were encrypted.
 4. **Content and channel encryption** between the person’s input device and the VAS.

-Recommended next steps are ingternal and external review round to come to a validated result tyo determine next steps on.
+Recommended next steps are internal and external review round to come to a validated result tyo determine next steps on.

 ## **Introduction**